nqxcode/laravel-lucene-search/README.md

 laravel-search
 ==============

-Laravel 4.x package for searching in ActiveRecord models (based on ZF2 Lucene).
+Laravel 4.x package for searching in Eloquent ORM models (based on ZF2 Lucene).